 - p.
-On July 17, 2019, Student submitted to 7 psychological tests administered by a licensed Clinical Neuropsychologist, whereby Student was diagnosed with ODD, Unspecified Depressive Disorder, and had his previous ADHD diagnosis confirmed. - q.
-On August 05, 2019, Parents submitted a written request to Respondent for "an IEP meeting." - r.
+On July 17, 2019, Student submitted to 7 psychological tests administered by a licensed Clinical Neuropsychologist, whereby Student was diagnosed with diagnosis confirmed. - q.
+On August 05, 2019, Parents submitted a written request to Respondent for "an IEP meeting."
+38 - r.
 On August 06, 2019, Parents notified Respondent in writing that they "are going to withdraw him." - s.
 On August 07, 2019, Parent advised Respondent that Student had been enrolled at to seek treatment for his substance abuse disorder. - t.
 August 08, 2019, was the first day of the 2019-20 school year.
 Parent called Student "out sick" of school.
 Later, Parents submitted a second written request to Respondent for "an IEP meeting" that specifically noted should take place "no more than 10 business days from our original request, as required by law." - u.
 Parents offered that Student had been "diagnosed with a new disorder which will impact his learning and requires intensive psychological therapy services as well as tailored education for his disability." - v.
 On August 09, 2019, Respondent informed Parents that for Student to be considered for a special education evaluation, Student would need to be a registered homeschool student, enrolled in online school, or remain enrolled in high school and attend regularly.
 Respondent further advised that it had 15 school days post receipt of Parent's evaluation request to review existing data or issue a PWN.
-Respondent further advised that it would have an additional 60 calendar days to complete an evaluation if it determined that
+Respondent further advised that it would have an additional 60 calendar days to complete an evaluation if it determined that a review of existing data was not sufficient.
+Respondent informed Parents that it would conduct an evaluation of existing data or issue a PWN by August 28, 2019.

 - w.
 On August 09, 2019, Parents informed Respondent that Student was "out of school sick right now due to his disability."46 Respondent warned Parents that Student could be withdrawn after 10 consecutive days of nonattendance and informed Parents that they may report absence(s) for Student by calling the attendance hotline, emailing the school's attendance representative, or submitting an online form on the school's website, and attached Exclusion and Exemptions School an from Attendance/Certification of Students with Chronic Health Conditions ("Health Waiver") form.47 Respondent noted that the Health Waiver could be implemented if Student did not qualify for special education services. - x.
-On August 11, 2019, Parents enrolled Student at in Lake Ozark, Missouri.
-49 Respondent was not advised. - i.
+On August 11, 2019, Parents enrolled Student at in .49 Respondent was not advised. - i.
 Parent continued to call and/or email Student "out sick" through September 2019, citing "depression." - y.
 On August 21, 2019, Respondent informed Parents that the Student Study Team determined that a special education referral for Student was not warranted, and instead offered to meet with Parents to discuss alternative options for Student.
 Parents responded by informing Respondent of Student's RTC placement and noted "[w]e feel that the school has a responsibility to help us pay for this placement and we will be seeking reimbursement from the school district."